federicotdn/verb/README.md

 }
 ```

 Notice that the two request specifications share many things in common: the URL host, path and one header.
 In order to avoid repeating all this information, we can actually define a `template` request, establishing all the common attributes among requests, and then extend this template request with different values.
-To to this, let's create a new level 1 header, and move the already existing headers below it, making them level 2 headers:
+To to this, let's create a new level 1 heading, and move the already existing headings below it, making them level 2 headings:

 ```
 * User management